 Those who grew up in Wisconsin, for example, and move to Hawaii are likely to experience island fever more than someone who was born and raised on the island.

-What Is Island Fever In Hawaii?
+Can Island Fever Happen in Hawaii?

 Many people often dream of living in Hawaii and spending time in paradise but don’t realize how real island fever is until they spend more than a few weeks on one of the islands.

 Most tourists aren’t prone to getting island fever because they limit their trip to one to two weeks.

-How Long Before Island Fever Set In?
+How Long Before Island Fever Sets In?

 An individual’s schedule, contact with other people, and mental health significantly determine when island fever begins and how long it takes to recover from.

 How To Cope With Island Fever?

 Try to stay busy and find activities that you enjoy, whether you take surf lessons or find new restaurants to eat in the downtown area.

 Social interaction is extremely effective in treating island fever and can help take your mind off your negative thoughts and emotions.

 How To Get Over Island Fever?

 Reading magazines and newspapers from the mainland can also allow you to feel like you still have a connection to the outside world and feel included with the what’s occurring with the rest of the world.

 Watch the sunset each evening on the beach or try a water activity on the weekend to relax and have fun.

 Many people suffer from island fever when they fail to engage with other people and feel isolated from their family and friends back home.

 Knowing what to expect with a systematic process can offer a sense of security and allow you to feel more in control of your life while living in a new place.

 Is Oahu Big Enough To Prevent Island Fever?

 There are many beaches, trails, and parks to visit on the island to ensure you stay busy, but you can still experience island fever after six months once you’ve spent a significant time exploring the local attractions.

 Symptoms Of Island Fever?

-Those who experience acute Island Fever can feel trapped or confined to a small space.
-This can quickly lead to brain drain.
+Those who experience acute island fever can feel trapped or confined to a small space.

 It’s also common to feel fatigued and tired, which is even more severe when the temperatures rise during the warmer seasons.